 Pharma often lags behind other industries when it comes to using digital as a channel to engage with customers.
 In fact, until the pandemic hit, there was still a comfortable reliance on using sales representatives and medical science liaisons (MSLs) on the ground to build face-to-face relationships with healthcare providers (HCPs).
 Multiple lockdowns, however, challenged commercial teams to work with their technology teams and rapidly seek innovative solutions to keep their customers engaged.

-The challenges companies faced showed them just how much they needed their digital transformation programs to deliver, it was no longer just a hard sell from the CTO.
+The challenges companies faced showed them just how much they needed their digital transformation programmes to deliver, it was no longer just a hard sell from the CTO.

 The questions many are now asking on this steep learning curve are: